 An Employee may agree, at any time, to perform a role, which is not their current role, with additional responsibility and greater accountability (Higher Duties).
 Subject to this clause, an Employee who agrees to perform Higher Duties shall receive a Higher Duties payment consistent with this clause.

-An Employee will be eligible for a Higher Duties payment provided that they act in a different role their contracted role with additional responsibilities and greater accountability (defined as such in the position description).
-This includes roles within the same classification level.
+An Employee will be eligible for a Higher Duties payment provided that they act in a different role, including roles within the same classification level, to their contracted role with additional responsibilities and greater accountability (defined as such in the position description).

 Payment for Higher Duties